-You may join, switch or drop Medicare Prescription Drug Plans only during Medicare Part D Enrollment Periods.
+UPDATED Jan.
+12, 2019.
+You may join, switch or drop Medicare Part D Plans only during Medicare Part D Enrollment Periods.
 People who either have Medicare and Medicaid or qualify for Extra Help are excepted from this rule because they can switch plans every quarter.

 Each Medicare Part D plan is required every fall to send its members the Annual Notice of Change.
 It identifies changes in your prescription drug coverage plan for the coming year and includes changes in drug tier structure, as well as cost sharing.
-Review this document when making a decision on whether you want to update your Prescription Drug coverage.
+Review this document when deciding on whether you want to update your Prescription Drug coverage.

 Medicare Part D enrollment is on a calendar year basis, starting the date your coverage begins.

 Medicare Part D Enrollment Periods

-Initial Enrollment Period (IEP) is a 7-month period that begins 3 months before you turn 65 or 3 months before your 25th month of disability.
-It is used to enroll in Medicare Parts B and D and includes the 3 months before, the month of, and the 3 months after the triggering event, such as “Turning 65″.
+Initial Enrollment Period (IEP) is a 7-month period that begins three months before you turn 65 or three months before your 25th month of disability.
+It is used to enroll in Medicare Parts B and D and includes the 3 months before, the month of, and the three months after the triggering event, such as “Turning 65″.

-Annual Enrollment Period (AEP) runs between October 15 and December 7.
+Medicare Open Enrollment Period runs between October 15 and December 7.
 Your coverage will begin on January 1 of the following year.

-In certain situations, you may be eligible for a Special Election Period (SEP) which allows you to make changes in your coverage outside of Medicare Part D enrollment periods described above.
+In certain situations, you may be eligible for a Special Enrollment Period (SEP) which allows you to make changes in your coverage outside of Medicare Part D enrollment periods described above.
 Examples of SEP include: you’ve moved out of the service area, you are enrolled into PACE plan, you’ve lost creditable prescription coverage, you have both Medicare and Medicaid, etc. SEP length is dependent on the event that triggered it.
 For example, people who qualify for Extra Help have continuous SEP, and they can change plans once a quarter.

 Medicare Part D Penalty

 Let Liberty Medicare Help You

 Our services are offered to you at no cost.
-If you are considering a Medicare Prescription Drug Plan, let us help you.
+If you are considering a Medicare Part D Plan, let us help you.